xdivla/website-monitor/README.md

 # Python3 Website Monitor

 A simple website response time and response code monitor in python.
-The monitor exposes both prometheus metrics on port 8888 with the help of the prometheus_client library
+The monitor exposes prometheus metrics on port 8888 with the help of the prometheus_client library

 ### Name of the prometheus metrics: